-According to Article 39 of Regulation (EU) No 2018/1999 of the European Parliament and the Council on Governance of the Energy Union and Climate action, every member state needs to have a national system for policies and measures and projections.
+According to Article 12 of Regulation (EU) No 525/2013 of the European Parliament and the Council on a mechanism for monitoring and reporting greenhouse gas emissions and for reporting other information at national and Union level relevant to climate change, every member state needs to have a national system for policies and measures and projections.
 The Swedish national system for policies and measures and projections was established in 2015.
 Its aim is to ensure that policies and measures and projections are reported in compliance with specified requirements to the Secretariat of the Convention (UNFCCC), the Kyoto Protocol (19/CMP.1) and the European Commission.